zwets/blast-galley/README.md

 $ zblast -b "-perc_identity 99 -evalue 0.01"  ...  # pass options to blast
 ```

-## zblast-db
+## zblast-retrieve

-`zblast-db` is my convenience wrapper to retrieve entries from a BLAST database
+`zblast-retrieve` is my convenience wrapper to retrieve entries from a BLAST database
 in various output formats.

 Entries can be selected (`--entry`) on their accession number, the 'primary key' of